The Library

 Cause meets condition – and the result follows.
 Follow those laws, and success is no longer random.

 Maybe it’s time to stop trying to rewrite the fundamental laws of the universe and instead embrace better interdependence between humans and everything we touch in our lives.
 Act with care and meaning.
-The universe – nature – already perfected the playbook!
+The universe – nature – already perfected the playbook.
 And let’s be honest: if the deer had the chance, it might just turn around, laugh at our arrogance, and remind us that the universe’s rules aren’t up for negotiation.
-They’ve been working flawlessly since the dawn of time.